Table of contents

 Difficulty

 We rate most backpacking trips in this area as moderate.
 As always, difficulty ratings depend on the route you choose, experience, physical fitness, pack weight, and weather conditions.
 Although most routes in the Uintas are not technically demanding, you should always plan thoroughly, train properly, know your limitations, brush up on your skills, and dial in your gear.
-Doing so will make for a more safe and enjoyable adventure.
+Doing so will make for a safer and more enjoyable adventure.

 Permits

-There is a $6 fee to travel Mirror Lake Highway for 3 days, free if you have an annual Mirror Lake Hwy or American Fork Canyon pass, or an annual National Park Pass.
+There is a $10 fee to travel Mirror Lake Highway for 3 days, free if you have an annual Mirror Lake Hwy or American Fork Canyon pass, or an annual National Park Pass.
 Make sure you hang your pass in your windshield at the trailhead (even in overflow parking) or you will get ticketed.
 No backcountry permit is required.

 For more information contact the Uinta-Wasatch-Cache National Forest, Kamas office at (435) 783-4338 or the Evanston office at (307) 789-3194.